ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 the following software components:

--  IOC Database: A memory resident database containing a set of named :hoverxref:`records  <hoverxref:manual/aorecord>` of various types.
+-  IOC Database: A memory resident database containing a set of named :doc:`records  <mydocs:manual/aorecord>` of various types.
 The records host the process variables that were mentioned above.

 -  Scanners: The mechanisms for processing records in the IOC database.